Arttuv/arttuv-website/src/markdown-pages/research/information-overload/rss-and-the-future-or-past-of-web.md

 ---
 path: "/writings/rss-and-the-future-or-past-of-web"
 date: "2020-05-16"
-title: "RSS And The Future, or Past, of Web"
+title: "Feeds Are The Future"
 tags: ["research"]
 featuredImage: "handrawn-google-trend-rss.png"
 summary: "I was using RSS a lot around 2013, and I want to go back.
 I'd like to be more in control on what stories I see each day.
 At the same time I know the amount of items in RSS feeds can be intimidating, so I'm excited to try out new tools to combat information overload as well.
 I'm glad to see that RSS is not *dead*, even though I understand it probably should evolve as well.
 Feed aggregators must evolve as well, because the very basis of their being is dissolving."